 The last decade has witnessed ecotourism gain traction in India.
 The country’s diversity with plenty of ecotourism destinations has made this happen.
 Although it is still a relatively new type of travel, India has already earned its spot as one of the best places for ecotourism globally.
 The government has taken various steps to promote the importance of ecotourism too.
-If you love traveling, there are ample ecotourism opportunities in India.
+If you love travelling, there are ample ecotourism opportunities in India.

 Ecotourism has both advantages and disadvantages.
 Especially when people are looking for a break from pollution-filled urban environments, nature tourism has become a popular solution.
 India has no dearth of natural forests, biological parks, and wildlife sanctuaries.
-A growing number of people now seek to explore such places and spend more time amid nature.
+A growing number of people now seek to explore such places and spend more time in nature.
 Indeed, going on an ecotourism trip is a great way to spend a vacation and enjoy your time away from the bustle of the city.

 However, there is more to ecotourism than visiting places known for their natural beauty.
-This is a form of sustainable tourism that helps promote the culture and the livelihood of the locals and the natives.
+This is a form of sustainable tourism that helps promote the culture and livelihood of the locals and the natives.
 Moreover, the best practices for ecotourism that I am going to explain, aren’t destructive or invasive towards the environment.

 What Is Ecotourism?

 Ecotourism refers to a sustainable form of tourism where people primarily visit places rich in natural resources, such as mountains and wildlife sanctuaries.
-It may involve a variety of fun and eco-friendly activities like hiking, cycling, trekking, birdwatching, etc. Village homestays are a great way to enjoy accommodation in peaceful and serene places while supporting local businesses.
+It may involve a variety of fun and eco-friendly activities like hiking, cycling, trekking, birdwatching, camping, etc. Village homestays are a great way to enjoy accommodation in peaceful and serene places while supporting local businesses.

 One of the most notable aspects of sustainable ecotourism is its focus on preserving the environment and natural resources.
 After all, this tourism segment is based completely on natural resources as the key attraction for tourists.
 Poor practices that lead to the destruction of these resources will harm the tourism industry itself, besides destroying the environment.
 Tourists visiting such places are expected to be responsible and follow eco-friendly practices.